SwimmingPig/Hackintosh-Intel-i5-10400-Gigabyte-Z490M-Gaming-X/README.md

 # Installation Steps:

-**Most of these steps comes from the dortania installation guide.** Make sure to read those instructions.
+**Most of these steps comes from the [dortania's](https://dortania.github.io/OpenCore-Desktop-Guide/) installation guide.** Make sure to read those instructions.

 ## GibMacOS